JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

 The above two described problems could be solved by two different approaches:

-The first workaround would be to **two lookup phases**: First you would do a pass of all cache lookups, wait for them to be done, and then execute *a single* SQL query based on the ranges not within the cache, ie. something like:
+The first workaround would be to do **two lookup phases**: First you would do a pass of all cache lookups, wait for them to be done, and then execute *a single* SQL query based on the ranges not within the cache, ie. something like:
 ```sql
 SELECT SUM(amount) FROM transactions WHERE (date BETWEEN '2000-01-01' AND '2015-01-01') OR (date BETWEEN '2017-01-01' AND '2023-01-01')
 ```